 Dental hygienists focus on providing preventative care.
 Along with taking X-rays, performing oral exams and cleaning teeth, these professionals educate patients about healthy dental practices.
 This might entail showing patients how to properly brush or floss their teeth.
 Other duties vary according to state regulations.
 In some states, for example, hygienists may administer local anesthetics, place fillings or even make diagnoses.

-As noted by the BLS, jobs for dental hygienists were predicted to increase 19% between 2014 and 2024, mainly due to the growing demand for preventative dental procedures.
-As of May 2015, dental hygienists made $72,720 a year, on average (BLS).
+As noted by the BLS, jobs for dental hygienists were predicted to increase much faster than average by 11% between 2018 and 2028, mainly due to the growing demand for preventative dental procedures.
+As of May 2018, dental hygienists made $75,500 a year, on average (BLS).

 Though some hygienists enter the field with certificates, dental hygienists usually hold associate's degrees in dental hygiene.
 Offered by community colleges and technical schools, these 2-year programs often include laboratory work and in-class lessons, as well as clinical practicums.
 Students typically study topics like:

 Upon completion of college, dental hygienists must obtain state licensure to obtain employment in the field.
 Students might also choose to continue their educations by earning bachelor's or master's degrees to qualify for upper-level positions in teaching, research and clinics.
 These programs provide opportunities for students to learn in hands-on environments as well as in the classroom.
 They tend to focus more on dental hygiene theory and advanced clinical topics in the field.
 Graduate-level students may be required to complete thesis projects based on original research.